-Since resistance and inductance are connected in parallel so total impedance of the circuit is given by
+Since resistance and inductor are connected in parallel, the total impedance of the circuit is given by,

 Analysis of a Parallel RL Circuit

-In parallel RL circuit, the values of resistance, inductance, frequency and supply voltage is known but for finding the other parameters of RL parallel circuit follow these steps:
+In parallel RL circuit, the values of resistance, inductance, frequency and supply voltage are known for finding the other parameters of RL parallel circuit follow these steps:

 Step 1.
-Since the value of frequency is already known we can easily find the value of inductive reactance XL: XL = 2πfL
+Since the value of frequency is already known, we can easily find the value of inductive reactance XL,

 Step 5.
-Determine the phase angles for resistor and inductor and for parallel circuit its always θR = 0° and θL = - 90°
+Determine the phase angles for resistor and inductor and for parallel circuit, its always

 Step 6.
-Since we have already calculated total current flowing in the circuit and voltage V is also known to us.
-So by using Ohm’s Law we can easily calculate the total impedance:
+Since we have already calculated the total current flowing in the circuit and voltage V is also known to us, by using Ohm’s law; we can easily calculate the total impedance:

 Step 7.
 Now calculate the total phase angle for the circuit which is given by,